Tucked away across the river from Cincinnati, on top of a hill that is cut by interstate 75 in Northern Kentucky, is a hidden gem of hope.

 Thousands of people drive by it everyday and don’t even know it’s there.

-We had the priviledge of taking a tour on Easter Sunday.
+We had the privilege of taking a tour on Easter Sunday.
 The Garden of Hope is a replica of the Garden Tomb in Jerusalem.

 The inside of the carpenter shop had an extremely detailed mural that took the artist 2 years to complete.